TheFizFactor/Comicers-App/apps/docs/src/guides/getting-started.md

 - **Trackers:** Sync your reading with tracking websites like AniList and MyAnimeList.
 Learn more [about trackers](./trackers).
 - **Integrations:** Connect with Discord to sync your status.
 - **Reading List:** Import and export your reading progress.
 Learn more about [reading list management](./reading-list).
+- **Experimental:** Try out cutting-edge features that are still in development.
+Learn more about [experimental features](./experimental-features).

 ## Offline downloading